Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/m/Mako/README.md

     current Python version on SUSE 15SP3.

 -   The EasyConfig is basically a new development

 ### Version 1.2.0 for CPE 22.08

 -   Created from scratch for LUMI as the LUMI Python setup is different from the EasyBuilders and CSCS ones.
 Created independently from the 1.1.6 one.

-### Version 1.3.5 for CPE 24.03

--   Based on previous easyconfigs